cdong1012/cdong1012.github.io/_posts/2022-01-06-RookRansomware.markdown

 *Figure 46: Writing Victim's Encrypted Private Key into File Footer.*

-If the file size is greater than 0x80000 bytes, the malware reads and encrypts at most two 0x80000-byte chunks at the beginning of the file.
+If the file size is greater than 0x80000 bytes, the malware reads and encrypts at most two 0x80000-byte chunks at the beginning of the file using AES-128 ECB.

 ![alt text](/uploads/rook47.PNG)